 Northern Irleland Lockdown Update

-- No more than 2 households of up to 6 people may meet indoors in a private dwelling.
-In hospitality settings 6 people from 6 households are allowed indoors, or up to 10 from the same household.
+- No more than 3 households of up to 10 people may meet indoors in a private dwelling and stay overnight.

 - Gatherings are allowed indoors and outdoors.
 To determine the maximum number of people permitted to attend an indoor gathering, in a non-domestic setting, the organiser or operator must carry out a risk assessment.
 Gatherings of <15 indoors of <30 outdoors do not require a risk assessment.

 - You must provide contact details and a name on visting hospitality venues.

 - Live music is permitted, but suitable mitigations should be in place and should be played at ambient volumes unless it is specifically a music event.

 - Audiences for indoor events must have allocated seating and guests must remain seated, social distancing of one metre is required for indoor venues and dancing is not permitted for audience members.

 For more information on the advice and all of the avenues of help for musicians, please find Help Musicians’ Coronavirus Advice for Musicians website here.